 How Hearing Aids Can Slow Dementia Progression

-More than 6 million Americans have Alzheimer's disease, the most common form of dementia.
-So, if you have an older loved one who's showing signs of memory impairment, it's only natural to be concerned.
-And since hearing loss is also commonly associated with aging, hearing aids could very well improve daily life for individuals with dementia.
+More than 6 million Americans have Alzheimer's, the most common form of dementia.
+So, if you have an older loved one who's showing signs of memory impairment, it's only natural to show concern.
+Hearing loss is common with aging, so hearing aids could help people with dementia.
 In fact, hearing aids may even be able to slow the progression of dementia to some extent.

 The Link between Dementia and Hearing Loss

-Numerous studies suggest a connection between undiagnosed hearing loss and various forms of dementia.
-In other words, individuals with hearing loss not being managed with hearing aids or other appropriate steps are more likely to develop cognitive impairment than people without hearing loss.
+Many studies suggest a connection between hearing loss and various forms of dementia.
+People with hearing loss not using hearing aids are more likely to develop dementia.
 It's not a hundred-percent certain that hearing aids can prevent dementia.
 Still, there is data suggesting hearing aids may slow the onset of dementia.

 Hearing Loss Misinterpreted as Dementia

 If older loved ones have a hard time understanding you, you may think they're experiencing mental decline.
 But, the signs' you're seeing could disappear when using appropriate hearing aids.
 This is why it's important to check for hearing loss.
 This is especially important since hearing aids can fix many types of hearing loss.

 Speeding Up Dementia Decline

 A Johns Hopkins study found that seniors with hearing loss were 25% more likely to have dementia.
 This is when compared to participants without hearing loss or a need for hearing aids.

 Other studies show similar results.
 Another study including seniors without dementia at the start of the study.
 They found that 4% more of the seniors who had hearing loss developed dementia.
 This was compared to those that did not have hearing loss.